Michigan State University: Residential colleges

 MSU's first residential college, Justin Morrill College started in 1965 with an interdisciplinary curriculum.
 MSU closed Morrill College in 1979, but today the university has three residential colleges, including the recent opening of the Residential College in Arts & Humanities (RCAH) located in Snyder and Phillips halls.

+James Madison College

 Established in 1967, James Madison College is a smaller component residential college featuring multidisciplinary programs in the social sciences, founded on a model of liberal education.
 James Madison College is housed in Case Hall.
 Classes in the college are small, with an average of 25 students, and most instructors are tenure track faculty.
 James Madison College has about 1150 students total, with each freshman class containing about 320 students.
 Each of Madison's four majors—Social Relations and Policy, International Relations, Political Theory and Constitutional Democracy, and Comparative Cultures and Politics—requires two years of foreign language and one semester of "field experience" in an internship or study abroad program.
 Although Madison students make up about 4% of MSU graduates, they represent around 35% of the MSU's Phi Beta Kappa members.